cuthbertLab/music21/buildDoc/rst/moduleInterval.rst

 .. class:: GenericInterval

-    A generic interval is an interval such as Third, Seventh, Octave, Tenth.
-Constructor takes an int specifying the interval and direction: staffDistance: the number of lines or spaces apart; E.g. C4 to C4 = 0;  C4 to D4 = 1;  C4 to B3 = -1
+    A GenericInterval is an interval such as Third, Seventh, Octave, or Tenth.
+Constructor takes an integer or string specifying the interval and direction.
+The interval is not specified in half-steps, but in numeric values derived from interval names: a Third is 3; a Seventh is 7, etc. String values for interval names ('3rd' or 'third') are accepted. staffDistance: the number of lines or spaces apart; E.g. C4 to C4 = 0;  C4 to D4 = 1;  C4 to B3 = -1

     inherits from: :class:`~music21.base.Music21Object`